nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### 1. List Schools Command

 #### Overview:
-This command is responsible for displaying and retrieving the full list of university from `database.json` file.
+This command is responsible for displaying and retrieving the full list of universities from `database.json` file.
 It helps the users to identify the possible choices in South East Asia and Oceania.